|

 .

-The plaster model, from Vol.1 of the Bulletin of the John Rylands Library.
+The plaster model, frontispiece to Vol.1-7 of the Bulletin of the John Rylands Library.

 Enriqueta in her younger days